 The fair is intended to show that the Russian language today is not only the language of state propaganda and should not be appropriated by it.
 It remains the language of a living literary process outside of Russia, without internal and external censorship, a part of world literary life and the most important instrument for understanding the contemporary historical situation.

-The fair should help authors, publishers, and critics to do their professional work, and readers to read, thereby preserving the space of uncensored Russian-language book culture, providing an opportunity for free expression, creating a situation of active communication, exchange of information and ideas.
+The fair aims to help authors, publishers, and critics pursue their professional work, and readers read, thereby preserving the space for uncensored Russian-language book culture, providing opportunities for free expression, and creating a climate of active communication and the exchange of information and ideas.

 The fair can connect all the waves of cultural emigration and reflect the processes of today's "tamizdat", its language, trends and themes.